smaffa/mistic-ablation/README.md

 # mistic-ablation
-Final project for 6.7830, coauthored by JuliaHolz (Julia Holz) and smaffa (Samuel Maffa)
+Final project for 6.7830 Bayesian Modeling and Inference, Spring 2026.
+Coauthored by JuliaHolz (Julia Holz) and smaffa (Samuel Maffa)

 This repository contains all scripts and notebooks used to reproduce some of the results in [Yang et al., 2025](https://doi.org/10.64898/2025.12.11.693759), as well as perform an ablation study on the parameter relating to transcript locations.